 Gardening jobs for autumn winter have changed.
 We’re all more relaxed now.
 Many of us don’t dig up our dahlias.
 We don’t clear away flower-heads – we love the shapes that dead hydrangeas and thalictrum make in the frost.
 We leave our ornamental grasses unclipped so that the low winter sun can sparkle through the delicate fronds.
 And, as for clearing away leaves – we just brush them into the borders where they turn into a warm mulch, protecting wildlife and plants alike.

 But that doesn’t mean that there’s no gardening in autumn and winter.
-My top 8 jobs are:
+My top 8 jobs for an autumn garden are:

 1. Prune trees, shrubs and bushes.
 Once the leaves are off, you can see the shapes of the branches.
 Work with the natural shape of the tree or shrub – don’t cut off branches halfway along.
 Cut them off where they meet a bigger branch or the trunk.